Bailey Comb Exchange

 A Bailey Comb exchange is an excellent technique that can be used for a couple of reasons:-

 1) Replacement of old brood frames with new.
-If you haven't gotten around to replacing your comb and it's black and/or full of grotty drone brood a one-time change may be the answer instead of wasting brood with a shook swarm or changing just a few frames at a time.
+If you haven't gotten around to replacing your comb for some time and the comb in the frames are black and/or full of grotty drone brood a one-time change may be the answer instead of wasting brood with a shook swarm or changing just a few frames at a time.

 2) Moving bees onto different sized frames.
 You might have purchased a colony on standard sized frames and want to move to say, 14 x 12's or Commercials.